-Regulated by state and federal agencies, SRP skilled trade apprenticeships are similar in effort to earning a diploma.
-Four years and 8,000 hours of intensive education and on-the-job training go into an apprenticeship — and that’s after earning a spot in the competitive application process.
+Regulated by state and federal agencies, SRP’s 14 skilled trade apprenticeships are similar in effort to earning a degree.
+Four years of intensive education and on-the-job training, totaling 8,000 hours, go into an apprenticeship — and that’s after earning a spot in the competitive application process.

-At the end of the four years, though, comes the coveted journeyworker card and the opportunity to take the next step in your skilled trade career.
+At the end of the four years comes the coveted journeyworker card and the opportunity to take the next step in your skilled trade career.

-Camarena began her career at SRP 36 years ago as a Clerk in the Metering department.
+Camarena began her career at SRP over 35 years ago as a clerk in the Metering department.
 Her colleagues, however, inspired her to go further.

-“Back then, we were responsible for entering all of the data for the journeymen in the field,” she said.
+“Back then, we were responsible for entering all of the data for the journeymen in the field,” said Camarena.
 “Apprentices would come in and record their hours for the program, and they would tell me about it, describe the trade to me.
 I thought it seemed interesting.”

 Eventually, Camarena converted that interest into action and applied for an apprenticeship.
 She secured the coveted spot and, four years later, the journeyworker card that came with it.

-“I’ve been a journeyman for about 30 years now,” she said.
+“I’ve been a journeyman for about 30 years now,” said Camarena.
 “Today I help the supervisors with the crews and make sure they have the material and information they need to do their jobs safely and efficiently.”

-Tina Drews, Director of Talent Management, explained, “If you’re a woman with interest in moving up in the trade you specialize in, an apprenticeship is a great opportunity.”
+Tina Drews, Director of Talent Development, explained, “If you’re a woman with interest in moving up in the trade you specialize in, an apprenticeship is a great opportunity.”

 Drews explained that the company offers education and career fairs for internal candidates who may be interested and support once they get in.